 Course Description

 In four weeks, you will effectively learn the many facets of the German language together with participants from all over the world.
-Whether you are a beginner, advanced, or almost a native speaker – we offer the right language level for everyone.
+Whether you are a beginner, an advanced speaker, or almost a native speaker, we offer the right language level for everyone.

-In the mornings our intensive courses will provide you with the opportunity to learn interesting facts about Germany and the German culture in addition to practising speaking, comprehension, and grammar.
+In the mornings, our intensive courses will allow you to learn interesting facts about Germany and German culture in addition to practising speaking, comprehension, and grammar.
 In the afternoons, we work on projects in the Sprachenzentrum and many interesting and historically complex places in Weimar.

 https://www.uni-weimar.de/summerschool/en/courses/languages/german-intensive-course-1/